Chart Color Schemes

 Canterbury (North) - Ashbury's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Canterbury (North) - Ashbury has excellent health outcomes, with very low prevalence of common health conditions across all age groups.
-Private health cover rate is high at approximately 55% (~6,943 people), compared to Greater Sydney's 57.3%.
+Canterbury (North) - Ashbury has excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
+Private health cover is high at approximately 55%, or about 6,978 people, compared to 57.3% in Greater Sydney.

-Mental health issues and arthritis are the most common conditions, affecting 6.8% and 6.1% respectively.
-74.9% of residents report no medical ailments, versus 77.0% in Greater Sydney.
-The area has a higher proportion of seniors (16.0%, or 2,019 people) than Greater Sydney's 14.5%.
-Senior health outcomes are strong and align with the general population's profile.
+Mental health issues and arthritis are the most common conditions, affecting 6.8% and 6.1% of residents respectively.
+74.9% of residents report no medical ailments, compared to 77.0% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over at 16.0%, or 2,030 people, compared to 14.5% in Greater Sydney.
+Despite this, health outcomes among seniors are strong, similar to the general population's health profile.

 Frequently Asked Questions - Health